About Closure After a Suicide:

 6. Finally, my "wonderment file."
 This one is for things that are clear yet impossible to render Suicide as a solution.

-This process leads me to write a Peace Letter.
+This process lead me to write a Peace Letter.
 In retrospect, I see this as the beginning of the "letting go" process.
 Mainly, Forgiveness to her and all the cascading events that involved others.
 Some might assess this as an end to the blame game.
 (BTW this occurred in the fall of 2007, so eight years had passed.)

 Admitting that there are a lot of ways, I did not measure up to her expectations.
 I attribute them as failures on my part.